-We consider two input-level fuzzing tools: AFL [32] and Conc-Fuzz [27].
-AFL is a widely used grey-box fuzzing tool, which has been proved to be efficient in detecting software vulnerabilities and bugs.
-For AFL, we re-use the modified version described in Section 3.1 to generate input tests.
-ConcFuzz "concentrates" on the neighborhood of the given exploit.
-Specifically, it builds a "concentrated" test suite that drives the program execution to reach each branch location of the given exploit execution trace.
+each branch location of the given exploit execution trace.
 Based on the "concentrated" test suite, ConcFuzz can then estimate the probability of each branch being executed by vulnerable inputs and hence determine the fault locations.
 For the application of invariant inference, exploring the neighborhood of patch location instead of the entire trace is sufficient.
 Therefore, we implement a modified version of ConcFuzz that only "concentrates" on the patch location.
-In the experiment, we set a 30-minute timeout for both AFL and

-ConcFuzz, which is the same as the total time budget for VulnFix.
-The 9 vulnerabilities in the benchmark which are not applicable to VulnFix are excluded from this experiment, as they are also not applicable when snapshot fuzzing is replaced by input-level fuzzing techniques.
+In the experiment, we set a 30-minute timeout for both AFL and ConcFuzz, which is the same as the total time budget for VULNFIX.
+The nine vulnerabilities in the benchmark which are not applicable to VULNFIX are excluded from this experiment, as they are also not applicable when snapshot fuzzing is replaced by input-level fuzzing techniques.

 Results.
 The evaluation results of input-level fuzzing are shown in Table 3.
-Column VulnFix^C represents the result when replacing the snapshot fuzzing module in VulnFix with ConcFuzz, while VulnFix A is the result when snapshot fuzzing is replaced by AFL.
-The column "#Inv" shows the number of invariants produced when time budget is exhausted and column "result" indicates whether a single correct patch is produced in the end.
-Overall, VulnFix produces 19 correct patches out of 39 vulnerabilities, while VulnFix^C and VulnFix^A only produce 2 and 6 correct patches, respectively.
-VulnFix^C and VulnFix^A just produce very few correct patches because 1) they generate multiple candidate invariants (#Inv is greater than 1), and some of them are incorrect; 2) Although they produce only one candidate invariant on some vulnerabilities, the produced invariant is incorrect and overfit to the generated test cases.
-In contrast, directly mutating the snapshot enables VulnFix to generate fewer but more precise invariants and hence more correct patches.
+Column "VULNFIX^C" represents the result when replacing the snapshot fuzzing module in VULNFIX with ConcFuzz, while "VULNFIX^A" is the result when snapshot fuzzing is replaced by AFL.
+The column "#Inv" shows the number of invariants produced when the time budget is exhausted and the column "result" indicates whether a single correct patch is produced in the end.
+Overall, VULNFIX produces 19 correct patches out of 39 vulnerabilities, while VULNFIX^C and VULNFIX^A only produce two and six correct patches, respectively.
+VULNFIX^C and VULNFIX^A produce very few correct patches because (1) they generate multiple candidate invariants (#Inv is greater than 1), and some of them are incorrect; or (2) although they produce only one candidate invariant on some vulnerabilities, the produced invariant is incorrect and overfits to the generated test inputs.
+In contrast, directly mutating snapshots enables VULNFIX to generate fewer but more precise invariants and hence more correct patches.

-Compared to input-level fuzzing AFL and ConcFuzz, snapshot fuzzing enables VulnFix to generate fewer but more precise invariants and hence more correct patches.
+Compared to input-level fuzzing AFL and ConcFuzz, snapshot fuzzing enables VULNFIX to generate fewer but more precise invariants and hence more correct patches.